-A stony descent through a forest brought us onto the D181 at a bridge over a deep ravine.
+This brought us onto the D181 at a bridge over a deep ravine.
 According to our map, there was a path along this ravine leading straight to Frangy, our destination for the day.
 The GR meanwhile had veered off in the direction of Chaumont, high up on the other side of the ravine.

 Hunting around, we found a likely looking path through the scrub on the lip of the gorge, but after a while it began to turn downwards and we saw the full horror of what lay below – a series of huge plunging slabs of rocks with no visible way between them.
 The river itself was frighteningly far down.
 It did not take us long to decide that the road was a better way to go, especially for us with our cumbersome packs.

 I was feeling irritable from tiredness and lack of food, but fortunately it was only about three kilometres, through the perched village of Musièges, before we came down steeply to the outskirts of Frangy.

 Seen from above it was surprisingly industrial, with trucks rumbling to and fro amongst raw-looking factories and shops, some of them warehouses selling local wines and cheeses (Frangy’s claim to gastronomic fame is its Roussette de Savoie wine).

 As soon as we left this new estate and crossed a bridge, everything became old and run-down.
 The camping ground was the first thing we saw, and it looked pleasant enough, with a rustic lawn and flower beds in front of the building.

 Nobody answered our knock so we went around to the campsite area at the back.
 This was a sorry mess of decrepit caravans and mobile homes, all of which were empty at this hour.

 We realised later that they were occupied by people who were living cheaply here while working in the town – it was a sort of outdoor flophouse.
 We seemed to be the only genuine campers.